Cart

 Keeping your customers healthy should be a top priority whether you’re a chef, server, or line cook.
 But with so many different types of bacteria and viruses floating around, that’s easier said than done.

+Aside from those "Big Six" top offenders, there are plenty of other bugs to watch out for.
 From nausea-inducing norovirus to salmonella’s sneaky stomach ache, we’ll break down the most common foodborne illnesses in this post so you can keep everybody happy, healthy–and well-fed.

 What is a foodborne illness?